 - Foul odor and taste

-If you have a cavity or a chipped or cracked tooth, you are susceptible to an abscessed tooth because bacteria will have an opportunity to get down to the root of your tooth.
+If you have an untreated cavity or a cracked tooth, you may be susceptible to developing an abscess.
+When left untreated, bacteria will have an opportunity to move to the root of your tooth.

 - Regular dental cleaning and check-ups